-Our proof strategy relies on linking identifiability with Riemannian geometry; a link that does not appear to have formally been made elsewhere.
-This link paves a way forward as many tools readily exist for statistical computations on manifolds.
-For example, Riemannian counterparts to averages (Karcher, 1977), covariances (Pennec, 2006), principal components (Fletcher et al., 2004), Kalman filters (Hauberg et al., 2013), and much more readily exist.
-In principle, it is also possible to devise computational tests to determine if these statistics are identifiable for a given model and dataset.
+Our proof strategy relies on linking identifiability with geometry, which paves a way forward as many tools exist for statistical computations on manifolds.
+For example, Riemannian counterparts to averages (Karcher, 1977), covariances (Pennec, 2006), principal components (Fletcher et al., 2004), Kalman filters (Hauberg et al., 2013), and much more.
+In principle, it is possible to computationally test if these statistics are identifiable for a given model and dataset.
 This is, however, future work.